 How To Turn Yourself In

 If you have a, or if you have to report to start a sentence, it is recommended that you follow the law and go down to the jail and turn yourself in.
 For a warrant, go to the jail intake center, and tell someone that you think there may be a warrant out for your arrest.
 They will do a record check, and if so, you will be taken into the sheriff’s custody.
 If you have a jail sentence to serve, go down to the jail at the exact time and date that the sentence order or court paperwork states.
 Ensure that you get don’t get there late, or they may decide to arrest you.
-Just bring allowed items with you, like your drivers license or state issued ID, any prescription medication you might take, as well as a copy of the sentencing order.
+Just bring allowed items with you, like your driver’s license or state issued ID, any prescription medication you might take, as well as a copy of the sentencing order.

 The inmate have to list information about each visitor to the jail in advance.
 Your visitor’s information will go in a Visiting log for the requesting inmate.
-All visitors has to provide identification.
+All visitors have to provide identification.
 Any visitors that gets to visitation or any visitors that are not approved to visit will not be able to attend visitation.

 The Oldham County Jail visitation procedures change often, so make sure that you double-check the official jail site before go to the jail to visit an inmate.